Iris Morales

 Iris Morales (born 1948) is an American activist for Latino/a civil rights, filmmaker, author, and lawyer based in New York.
 She is best known for her work with the Young Lords, a Puerto Rican community activist group in the United States and her feminist movements within the organization.
-Morales continues to create a space for people of color to express their voices and histories through a variety of mediums as an advocate for underrepresented people, especially those who identify as LatinX members.

 Early life and education

 Iris Morales was born in New York in 1948 to Puerto Rican migrant parents.
 Her father worked as a hotel elevator operator, and her mother worked as a sewing machine operator.
 She went to Julia Richman High School, where she attended meetings of the Student Nonviolent Coordinating Committee and the NAACP.

-As the oldest of four in her family, Morales was expected to learn how to care for the house by her aunts and cousins.
-However, Morales' mother knew that she was capable of more than that and supported and encouraged her educational path.